Chessington World of Adventures: Development history

 2015 introduced an updated Penguins of Madagascar Live: Operation Cheezy Dibbles show on the Madagascar stage, a rethemed "Jungle Bouncers" as "Penguins of Madagascar Mission: Treetop Hoppers" and "Penguin Bay", and a refurbished enclosure for the Zoo's Humboldt penguins, together advertised as "Year of the Penguins".
 Chessington's attendance fell in 2015 to 1.65 million.
 The long-running Safari Skyway monorail closed midway through the year, after 29 years of service.

 Little was changed during the 2016 season, a small live show named Pandamonium opened near the zoo, a Go Ape high ropes course opened, and Trail of the Kings received some new decoration.
 Tomb Blaster was refurbished with all LED UV lighting and new laser gun system.

 In 2017, The Gruffalo River Ride Adventure opened, replacing Bubbleworks, as well as the original Carousel being replaced with a newer, themed carousel named "The Chessington Adventure Tree".
 In 2018, the Mystic East area was rethemed as Land of the Tiger, with three new tiger enclosures, four tigers from Kolmården Wildlife Park, Dragon Falls rethemed as Tiger Rock and Peeking Heights removed.

 In 2019, the 3D walkthrough attraction, Hocus Pocus Hall, was replaced by Room on the Broom – A Magical Journey.
 During the year, Chessington announced that Black Buccaneer would not open for 2019, and later that Rameses Revenge would close at the end of the season.

 2020 saw the opening of a small new area named The Rainforest, with three attractions: a kids track ride, Jungle Rangers, a relocated mini log flume from Weymouth Sealife named River Rafts, and the rethemed Treetop Hoppers ride.
 The Flying Jumbos Ride was also relocated and rethemed into Elmers Flying Jumbos based on the children's book.
 2021 saw a new family drop tower 'Croc Drop' open, replacing Rameses Revenge.
 Blue Barnacle also opened to replace Black Buccaneer.

 2022 saw a retheme and refresh of the Pirates' Cove themed area as Shipwreck Coast, with the addition of two new rides.
 These are 'Barrel Bail Out', a Watermania ride, and 'Trawler Trouble', a Rockin' Tug relocated from Thorpe Park.
 Jungle Bus in Wild Asia was removed during this season and reopened in 2023.
 2022 saw a new carnival event 'Mardi Grrra!' running from 27 May to 26 June.

 2023 saw the opening of a new land on 15 May, 'World of Jumanji'.
 The new area features a B&M Shuttle Launched Wing coaster, and two SBF Visa Group attractions.

-The Scorpion Express section of Mexicana and adjacent Children's Zoo were closed for redevelopment from 2024.
-Wild Asia was also closed from 2025 as part of a future redevelopment.
+The Scorpion Express section of Mexicana and the adjacent Children's Zoo were closed for redevelopment during the 2024 season to make way for a new Paw Patrol-themed area.
+The revamped section opened in the spring of 2026, and features a new Zierer Force roller coaster designed specifically for younger riders.
+This new attraction will replace the now-defunct Scorpion Express, which was removed as part of the ongoing redevelopment project.